deleteman/deleteman.github.io/_posts/2019-06-10-getting-blogpost-ideas.md

 pinterestImage: /assets/images/pins/blog-post-ideas.png
 ---

+# 5 Guaranteed Ways For Getting New Blog Post Ideas
-# No idea what to write about?
-Try these 5 tips guaranteed to help you generate ideas for your blog posts
+## No idea what to write about?
+Try these 5 tips and let me know...
 #### {{page.date | date: "%B %e, %Y"}}

 <div class="post-header-img" markdown="1">